What is UI/UX Design? Difference between UI and UX Design

 The average salary for UI designers in Canada is about $65,000 per year, ranging from about $50,000 to approximately $100,000, based on the data from Uxcel.

-Salaries can also vary significantly by city.
-For instance, salaries in major tech hubs like Toronto and Vancouver might be higher compared to other regions due to the cost of living and demand for tech professionals.
+They can also vary significantly by city.
+Salary for example can be higher in major tech hubs such as Montreal or Vancouver because of the cost of living and demand for tech professionals.

 UX Designer Salary